Skip to content

 Rotterdam

-Rotterdam’s old Harbour is a part of the Maritime District.
-It is like a boat basin filled with historic boats, and you can visit the place, especially in summer when the weather is good, and enjoy one of its outside cafes or restaurants while watching the boats being painted and repaired.
+Rotterdam’s old Harbour is part of the Maritime District.
+It is like a boat basin filled with historic boats.
+You can visit the place, especially in summer when the weather is good, and enjoy one of its outside cafes or restaurants while watching the boats being painted and repaired.

-Near the old harbour, you will find the Maritime Museum Rotterdam, established in 1873, which gives you a great look at the sea.
-The collections display the history of shipping, including ship models, maritime paintings, and the reconstruction of a 2,000-year-old vessel.
+Near the old harbour, the Maritime Museum Rotterdam, established in 1873, offers a great sea view.
+The collections display shipping history, including ship models, maritime paintings, and the reconstruction of a 2,000-year-old vessel.

-Another famous tourist attraction is the Maritime Museum Harbour, which is known as an open-air facility that is home to an old lightship, and more than 20 historic vessels.
+Another famous tourist attraction is the Maritime Museum Harbour, an open-air facility that is home to an old lightship and more than 20 historic vessels.

 Kinderdijk Windmills